sabbiracoustic1006/voice-controlled-vehicle/README.md

 In this project, we used voice command to control the movement of the car by processing the voice commands in MATLAB and maintaining MATLAB-ARDUINO communication via Bluetooth module.

-* We have used four voice commands(FORWARD,RIGHT,LEFT,STOP) to control the wheel chair
-* First, the voice commands are saved as .MAT file in MATLAB from a specific user to use as reference
-* Then voice commands from user are taken and processed by matlab to produce corresponding command codes
-* For serial communication, we used HC-05 Bluetooth Module which is paired with matlab using the Bluetooth of PC
-* Corresponding Command codes are sent to ARDUINO through the Bluetooth module
-* Then arduino processed the received code to generate the required logic for the motor driver to control the car according to user’s intended direction

 Below the matlab code for prerecording MFCCs for audio commands is shown.

 ```markdown